 Budget 2016: How might the pension changes affect me?

 On 16th March 2016, Chancellor George Osborne carried the iconic red briefcase into parliament to announce his 2016 Budget.
 So what pension changes have been announced?

-In the past four years Budget announcements have meant some big changes made to pensions.
+Budget announcements in the past few years have meant some big changes made to pensions.
 From auto-enrolment to the launch of pension “freedoms” in April 2015, the U.K. government have made changes that are likely to affect many generations of retirees.
 And unsurprisingly, the 2016 Budget introduced some interesting options that may bring yet more changes to pensions.
 It also left some rumoured changes out.